Frequently Asked Questions (FAQs)

 Does Cuyamaca CalWORKs offer activities if I do not take classes during Intersession or Summer?

 • CalWORKs offers workshops/activites to help students meet participation hours during breaks from the fall and spring semesters.
 Workshops and activities usually amount to 20 hours per week or more.
 Counselors, staff, or special guests facilitate workshops.
-There is also work to do on your own.
-During COVID-19, all workshops are conducted on Canvas.

 • Students will be notified when it’s time to register for these workshops.
 We will write up an ITP so that you can get supportive services during this time.